Codiegirl/Object-Oriente-Programing/README.md

 Add all of the own properties of beagle to the array ownProps.
 Add all of the prototype properties of Dog to the array prototypeProps.

 Write a joinDogFraternity function that takes a candidate parameter and, using the constructor property, return true if the candidate is a Dog, otherwise return false

+Add the property numLegs and the two methods eat() and describe() to the prototype of Dog by setting the prototype to a new object

+Define the constructor property on the Dog prototype.